sunhongfu/QSM/README.md

 # Welcome to QSM
-The repository is for reconstructing Quantitative Susceptiblity Mapping (QSM) images from MRI.
+The repository is for reconstructing Quantitative Susceptibility Mapping (QSM) images from MRI.
 The codes cover image recons for single-echo SWI or multiple-echo GRE sequence as well as gradient EPI sequence.

 # References
 * For the background field removal method RESHARP, please reference: